HarishKumar097/test-package/docs/Media/ManageMedia.md

 # Method: getMediaAssetById()

 The `getMediaAssetById` method allows you to retrieve a specific media asset by its unique `mediaId`.
-You must provide the `mediaId` of the asset you want to fetch.

 ### Parameters Details: